awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-clean-up.md

 1. After the bucket is empty, you can delete the bucket\.
 In the list of buckets, choose the row of the bucket \(but not the bucket name\)\.
 Choose **Delete bucket**, and when prompted to confirm, choose **OK**\.

-To delete the `WordPress_App` application from AWS CodeDeploy:
+To delete the `WordPress_App` application from CodeDeploy:

-1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
+1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with CodeDeploy](getting-started-codedeploy.md)\.

 1. In the navigation pane, expand **Deploy**, and then choose **Applications**\.